 Exam structure and fees

 The CIC exam consists of 150 questions (135 scored, 15 unscored pilot items).
-The exam is divided into two 90-minute sections of 75 questions each, with a 16-minute scheduled break between sections.
-As of January 2025, CBIC moved to forward-only navigation — candidates cannot return to previous questions once answered.
+The exam is divided into two 90-minute sections of 75 questions each, with a 16-minute scheduled break between sections, plus a 10-minute tutorial at the start and a 5-minute survey at the end.
+As of 2 January 2025, CBIC moved to forward-only navigation – candidates cannot skip questions or return to previous ones once an answer is confirmed.

-• Testing: At Prometric testing centers; must be scheduled within 90 days of eligibility confirmation
+- Testing: At designated testing centers by appointment, or via live remote proctoring; must be scheduled within 90 days of eligibility confirmation

 The exam covers six content domains aligned with APIC’s infection prevention competency model: infectious disease identification, surveillance and epidemiologic investigation, preventing and controlling transmission, cleaning/disinfection/sterilization, occupational health and employee wellness, and management and communication.